Kōrero mai – patient, family and whānau escalation

 Processes to support patient, family and whānau escalation of concerns are a critical component of successful recognition and response systems.
 Read the case for change.

-Between July 2017 and June 2018, we worked with Ko Awatea’s Dr Lynne Maher and the four kōrero mai lead sites to co-design patient, family and whānau escalation of care processes.
+We worked with Ko Awatea’s Dr Lynne Maher and our Kōrero mai sites to co-design patient, family and whānau escalation of care processes.

-Southern Cross Christchurch Hospital, Canterbury and Waitemata DHBs have developed case studies about their co-design approach and what worked for their consumers and hospitals.
-They are doing final testing and preparing to implement kōrero mai processes across their hospital(s).
+Several sites have developed case studies about their co-design approach and what worked for their consumers and hospitals.
 Read the case studies here.